Henrico rehab center reports two new deaths related to coronavirus

 HENRICO, Va.
 (WWBT) - Canterbury Rehabilitation and Healthcare Center has reported two new presumptive positive COVID-19 related deaths.

-Canterbury Rehab says those deaths are classified as ‘presumptive positive’, not confirmed, coronavirus cases that have occurred in the past 24 hours.
+He goes on to say that the health district is in talks with health officials in Washington state, which also saw outbreaks at care facilities, for direction.

+“Here’s the tough part: there’s not a lot that we’re not doing.
+So while it was affirming that we’re following their guidance, we’re taking the right steps.
+In another way, it was disheartening because we’re still seeing the spread,” he said.

-Canterbury Rehabilitation and Healthcare have also reported two new residents have been diagnosed with coronavirus over the past 24 hours, bringing the total of confirmed cases at Canterbury to 19 in the past 13 days.
+Canterbury Rehabilitation and Healthcare has also reported two new residents have been diagnosed with coronavirus over the past 24 hours, bringing the total of confirmed cases at Canterbury to 37.
 Six Canterbury healthcare workers have tested positive as well.

 Five patients who have tested positive for coronavirus are receiving treatment at a regional hospital.